jeremyevans/quinto/README.md

     coffee app.coffee

-By default, the server runs on port 3000, you can set the QUINTO_PORT environment variable to override it.
+By default, the server runs on port 3000, you can set the PORT environment variable to override it.

 ## Running the command line client